Paheli (2005 film): Plot

-The movie is narrated by two puppets, voiced by Naseeruddin Shah and Ratna Pathak Shah.
+The film is narrated by two puppets, voiced by Naseeruddin Shah and Ratna Pathak Shah.

-A young enthusiastic Rajasthani village girl, Lachchi is married off to Kishan, the son of the rich merchant Bhanwarlal, from a distant village.
-While travelling from her home to her in laws' home, which is too far away, the party stops in the middle of the trip to rest at a dharamshala (spiritual dwelling), where a ghost sees Lachchi, and falls in love with her.
-Later that night, it is revealed that Kishan, who is a dutiful son, will honor his father's wish to start a new, far-away business on a predetermined auspicious date, which happens to be the very next day.
-Kishan turns away from his wife at night, to finish his bookkeeping, and in the early morning hours sets off on a business trip that is to last five years.
-Lachchi is devastated; Gajrobai, her husband's sister-in-law, consoles her, empathizing on the grounds that Gajrobai's husband Sunderlal has also disappeared.
-The next day, the ghost appears in Bhanwarlal's house, having taken Kishan's shape and voice because of his own attachment to Lachchi.
+A young, enthusiastic Rajasthani village girl, Lachchi (Rani Mukerji), has an arranged marriage with Kishanlal (Shah Rukh Khan), the workaholic son of wealthy merchant Bhanwarlal (Anupam Kher), from a distant village.
+While travelling from her home to her in-laws' home, the party stops to rest at a dharamshala (spiritual dwelling), which is rumoured to be the host to 128 ghosts.
+At the dharamshala, a ghost sees Lachchi and is taken by her beauty.
+The ghost follows Lachchi and she can sense a presence and gets really scared.
+Later, on their marriage night, Lachchi is shocked to learn that Kishanlal, who is a dutiful son, will honour his father's wish to begin a new, far-away business on a predetermined auspicious date, which happens to be the very next day.
+On the night, Kishanlal turns away from his wife to finish his bookkeeping and, in the early morning hours, sets off on a business trip to Jamnagar that is to last five years.
+Lachchi is devastated, but Kishanlal's aunt, Gajrobai (Juhi Chawla), consoles her, empathising on the grounds that Gajrobai's husband, Sunderlal (Suniel Shetty), has also disappeared without informing the family.